dumsum/knowledge/4. Atomic Notes/Heptane Limitations.md

 	- example is `trap_entry` etc. which just jump to other parts of code before execution eventually hits `sret` for example.
 	- could potentially be addressed by combining such CFGs - not sure if the provided library can handle this easily.
 	- WCET analysis seems to skip over CFGs that don't have an "end node" (BB with return) so this does become an issue.
-- RISC-V pipeline analysis calls straight into MIPS pipeline analysis... need to investigate this.
 - Assumes 32-bit instruction length, causing issues with BB identification and control flow analysis because seL4 builds with the C-extension by default.
     - Mitigated by compiling without the extension, resulting in a larger binary but solving spurious loop problem.
 - Assumes functions don't modify the stack pointer (except initial stack frame allocation), which is problematic from a kernel perspective.